dohack-io/MySmartCity/README.md

 Calendar
 ![calendar](calendar.PNG)
 ## Anything to add?
-At first: Many thanks to the organization of the DO!Hack 2019.
+Many thanks to the organization of the DO!Hack 2019.
 Super Job.
 We love it!